stroblhofwarte/StroblCap/README.md

 ```
-  "ID:"            Sent back the device type id with STROBLCAP#
+  "ID:"            Sent back the device type id with "STROBLCAP#"
   "S1nnn:"         Set power for channel 1 to nnn, where nnn is 000 - 100 [%]
-  "S2nnn:"         Set power for channel 2 to nnn, return 1# when set, otherwise 0#
+  "S2nnn:"         Set power for channel 2 to nnn, return "1#" when set, otherwise "0#"
   "E1:"            Enable channel 1.
-1# if ok
+"1#" if ok
   "E2:"            Enable channel 2.
-1# if ok
+"1#" if ok
   "D1:"            Disable channel 1
   "D2:"            Disable channel 2
   "A1:"            Set channel 1 to automatic mode.
-1# if ok, 0# when no sensor was found for this channel
+"1#" if ok, "0#" when no sensor was found for this channel
   "A2:"            Set channel 2 to automatic mode.
-1# if ok, 0# when no sensor for this channel
+"1#" if ok, "0#" when no sensor for this channel
   "M1:"            Set channel 1 to manual mode
   "M2:"            Set channel 2 to manual mode
   "G1:"            Get sensor data channel 1: "t;h;d;p#", where